Hermann Nitsch

-Nitsch trained as a painter at the Wiener Graphische Lehr-und Versuchsanstalt, during which he was greatly drawn to religious art.
-From 1957 onwards, the depiction of Dionysian revelry and ceremonies began to prominently feature in his work.
-That same year, he simultaneously conceived an idea for a radical theatre, which he called the “Orgien Mysterien Theatre”.
-It was an attempt to create a Gesamtkunstwerk, a ‘total work of art’ and a mystical, sensory experience for the viewer.
+Nitsch trained as a painter at the Wiener Graphische Lehr-und Versuchsanstalt, during which he was drawn to religious art.
+From 1957 onwards, the depiction of Dionysian revelry and ceremonies began to feature in his work prominently.
+That same year, he simultaneously conceived an idea for a radical theatre, which he called the ‘Orgien Mysterien Theatre.’
+It was an attempt to create a ‘Gesamtkunstwerk,’ a ‘total work of art’ and a mystical, sensory experience for the viewer.
 The notion of ‘Gesamtkunstwerk’ has become intrinsic to his artistic practice and can be seen in many of his paintings.

 His works capture the essence of his performative spirit and his undying fascination with the corporeal.
 As Nitsch has before stated: ‘Red is the colour that most intensively arouses attention because it is simultaneously the colour of both life and death’.
-His expressive use of paint transforms a blank canvas into a performative action: each one capturing and revealing an individual and spontaneous instance.
-Nitsch lives and works in Austria.
+His expressive use of paint transforms a blank canvas into a performative action, each one capturing and revealing an individual and spontaneous instance.

 Selected Exhibitions